Gitauwairimu/hng-task1/README.md

 # User Management Script (user_manage.sh) - README

 This README provides information about user_manage.sh, a Bash script designed to automate user creation and group management.
+This is towards fulfilment of the HNG Internship Program in which am taking part in the DevOps track.

+## Prerequisites
+- A modest knowledge of linux is required.
+- Access to Ubuntu linux system and its sudo privileges.
+- A text file with rows that contain user and groups they belong to, seperated by a semi-colon.

+Below is an example of the text file contents;
+    light; sudo,dev,www-data
+    idimma; sudo
+    mayowa; dev,www-data

-Functionality
+## Functionality

 The script automates user management tasks by processing a file containing user information (username and groups separated by semicolon).